mushcatshiro/CS-basics/Software Engineering/aws/storage.md

 EBS snapshot has an archive option to make them ~75% cheaper and takes 24-72 hours to restore.
 Deleted snapshots are available in recycle bin.
 It is possible to setup retention rules betwen 1 - 365 days for recovery.
-Another options is to allow fast snapshot restore which allows full initialization of snapshot with no latency on first use/creation forcefully.
+Another option is to allow fast snapshot restore which allows full initialization of snapshot with no latency on first use/creation forcefully.

 ### EBS Volume Type